A1Asriel/a1asriel.github.io/_posts/2023-03-09-asrielbot-future.md

 ![](https://cdn.discordapp.com/attachments/713481949896900622/1083408191213289532/abl-conversion-light.png){: .light}
 ![](https://cdn.discordapp.com/attachments/713481949896900622/1083408191464943636/abl-conversion-dark.png){: .dark}

-The diagram above should explain you the basics of this conversion.
+The diagram above should explain to you the basics of this conversion.
 Technically speaking, ABL will be renamed once again, and the rebooted AsrielBot will be hosted as a new instance.

 ## Change of plans